rom8726/pg_iban/README.md

 `pg_iban` is a PostgreSQL extension providing an `IBAN` (International Bank Account Number) data type and several utility functions for validation and manipulation of IBANs.

-⚠️ **WARNING: This extension has not been tested in production.
+⚠️ **DISCLAIMER: This extension has not been tested in production.
 You use it at your own risk.**

 ---